 How to Help Children Cope with Sensory Sensitivity

 Children on the autism spectrum may behave in a way that some might not immediately link to sensory sensitivity.
-Children with sensory sensitivity issues can experience sensory overload, and too much information can cause anxiety, stress, and possibly physical pain.
+Sensory sensitivity issues can present as sensory overload: too much information can cause anxiety, stress, and possibly physical pain.
 To help prevent children from being withdrawn or exhibiting challenging behavior due to sensory overload, we’re going to look at some of the effects of sensory sensitivity and ways to help alleviate discomfort.

 Sensory Sensitivities: Hypersensitivity vs. Hyposensitivity